 pinch of salt

-2. Place butter and chocolate in a bowl and set the bowl over a pan of barely simmering water.
-Stir gently until smooth.
-Remove the bowl from the heat and set aside.
+2. Melt butter and chocolate in a bowl over a saucepan in simmering water.
+Once melted, remove from heat and set aside.